rmartinho/flamingdangerzone/_posts/books/xxx-use-of-weapons.markdown

 *Use of Weapons*, by Iain M. Banks, is the third novel in the Culture series, after *Consider Phlebas* and *The Player of Games*.
-Having enjoyed the first two I started *Use of Weapons* expecting some more enjoyable reading.
+Having enjoyed the first two I started *Use of Weapons* expecting more enjoyable reading.
+I was a bit nonplussed but the narrative structure at first, but after turning the last page I can say I really liked it.

+# Narrative

-The first thing that I feel the need to mention is the narrative structure of the book.
-We are told two stories, part of one larger story that is the life of the book's protagonist, Cheradenine Zakalwe.
-These two stories are interwoven in alternating chapters, and move in opposite temporal directions.
+The narrative structure of the book is really weird.
+We are told two stories, that when put together form one larger story.
+The larger story is the biography of book's protagonist, who goes by the name Cheradenine Zakalwe.

-The main narrative is told moving forward in time; the backward moving chapters tell us of events in Zakalwe's earlier life.
-To further complicate matters, some of the backward moving chapters involve characters having flashbacks of even older events; and both the prologue and the epilogue are both set after the events of the main story.
+That is not the weird thing, though.
+The weird thing is that these two stories are interwoven in alternating chapters, and move in opposite temporal directions.
+The first chapter is labelled "One" and is part of the main narrative of the book; its events take place in "the present" (which means sometime not after 2093 AD).
+The second chapter is labelled "XIII" and is part of the secondary narrative; it describes events that took place some time before chapter "One".
+After "XIII" comes chapter "Two" which describes events following the ones in "One".
+And then comes "XII" with events that take place before "XIII".
+This alternating pattern continues throughout the entire book.
+To further complicate matters, some of the backward moving chapters involve characters having flashbacks of even older events.

-Cheradenine is a warrior that has done several jobs for the Culture in the past, under the direction of Diziet Sma, an agent from Special Circumstances, the Culture's secret service organization.
-The main narrative tells us how Diziet got him back from exile in order to do one last job, how Zakalwe performed that job, and what he wanted as payment for it.
+The main narrative tells us how Diziet got the protagonist back from exile in order to do one last job, how he performed that job, and how he got paid for it.

-The biographic narrative tells us important events of Zakalwe's earlier life, including some of the previous jobs he did for the Culture.
+The secondary narrative tells us important events of Zakalwe's earlier life, including some of the previous jobs he did for the Culture.

+One nice thing about this structure is that you get two powerful endings for the price of one.
+The "larger story" of the book starts with a pivotal event in the protagonist's life, but we wonder about it until the very end of the secondary narrative.

+At first I found the whole deal was confusing, but over time I grew to like it.
+It gradually piqued my interest in the protagonist's goals and motivations, and that makes the story much more interesting, and the endings much more rewarding.